awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    1. Select the **Version** of the Amazon EKS add\-on that you want to use\.

-   1. If you select **Enable Override existing configuration for this add\-on on the cluster**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
-If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then migrating the add\-on to an Amazon EKS add\-on will fail, and you'll receive an error message to help you resolve the conflict\.
+   1. If you select **Override existing configuration for this add\-on on the cluster\.**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
+If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on to an Amazon EKS add\-on fail, and you receive an error message to help you resolve the conflict\.
+Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

    1. Select **Update**\.